-Four sites in Western Oregon will be hosting Dry Farming Field Days in 2016!
+Four sites in Western Oregon hosted Dry Farming Field Days in 2016!

-Come learn about dry farming, see crops (tomatoes, squash, melon, potatoes) grown without any supplemental irrigation in the field, observe roots from soil pits in irrigated and dry farmed plots, do side-by-side tastings of dry farmed and irrigated tomatoes and melons, and more!
+Nearly 200 participants attended one or more of the 2016 field days to learn more about dry farming, see crops (tomatoes, squash, melon, potatoes) grown without any supplemental irrigation in the field, observe roots from soil pits in irrigated and dry farmed plots, do side-by-side tastings of dry farmed and irrigated tomatoes and melons, and talk to experienced dry farmers.

 Tuesday August 2nd - Southern Oregon